normnXT/note-keeper/README.md

 ~~19.
 Look into other possible editors that might be easier, and look at their color/modal features~~ ~~20.
 Follow the guide!
 Read carefully. https://www.tiny.cloud/docs/tinymce/latest/creating-a-skin/~~
 18. Check onSubmit function in Record.jsx of mern-stack-example project.
 Browse other projects.
+19. Add urls to .env and any other objects like port

 # Maybes